Hrot: Development

 Hrot was in development since 2017.
 The developer used his own proprietary engine, programmed in Pascal and utilizing the GLScene graphics library.
 The idea for the game first came in 1997 when Spytihněv considered developing a game similar to Quake or Chasm: The Rift.
 The game was announced in September 2019.
 The early access version was released on 29 January 2021, and included the first of three episodes called Kiss me Gustav.
 The second episode called Degustation was released on 22 June 2022.
 The full version with the final episode called Gastroscopy was released on 16 May 2023.

 Reception

-On Metacritic, Hrot received Generally favorable reviews as it holds 86% on Metacritic based on 6 reviews.
+On Metacritic, Hrot received "Generally Favorable Reviews"; holding an 86 on Metacritic based on 7 reviews.

-Rock Paper Shotgun praises its design but criticizes its weapon selection.
+PC Gamer's Ted Litchfield appraised it enthusiastically, awarding the game an 87 for its level design, atmosphere, and movement, while stating "Some manner of zombie Vladimir Lenin boss fight was right there for the taking—there's a ton of era-appropriate Lenin imagery throughout all three episodes that would have made for effective foreshadowing, and Mecha Lenin would have felt like a far more earned, absurd, real life political figure final boss.
+I would have also settled for a zombie Brezhnev, but reanimated Stalin would have been gauche.
+Ending gripes aside though, I love Hrot, and it had me hooked right up until that vexing final fight.
+Hrot is a truly excellent FPS, one of the best of the boomer shooter renaissance."

+Publication Rock Paper Shotgun complimented its level design and soviet atmosphere but criticized its weapon selection.
+The reviewer praised the first episode the most, saying "Here, the game's socialist parody and nuclear anxiety are in perfect sync.
+As you wander through Prague's abandoned streets, gymnasiums, and cultural centres, you'll encounter pictures of Czechoslovakia's first communist dictator Klement Gottwald, which you can kiss to show your allegiance to the nation.
+Later, you'll descend into some subterranean chamber lined with desiccated corpses, as that Geiger-counter crackle rises to an overwhelming crescendo" while the subsequential episodes "lacked the same coherence".

 On Czech Game of the Year Awards 2023, the game received a prize for Best Game Design.